harrysuke/kodigniter/README.md

 ## Installation & updates

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.
+`composer create-project codeigniter4/appstarter kodigniter` then `composer update` whenever there is a new release of the framework.

 When updating, check the release notes to see if there are any changes you might need to apply